Skip to main content

 Program Structure

-In addition to the 24 credit-hour MBA core curriculum, a concentration in Certified Financial Planning requires completion of the course work below.
+In addition to the 24 credit-hour MBA core curriculum, a concentration in Financial Planning requires completion of the course work below.

 A concentration shall include at least nine (9) credit hours.